 Credit risk is the risk of financial loss to the Company if a client or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's receivables from customers.
-Management has a credit policy in place and the exposure to credit risk is monitored on an on-going basis.

-The Company has a low credit risk in respect of its trade receivables, as its principal customers are group companies.
+Management has a credit policy in place and the exposure to credit risk is monitored on an on-The Company has a low credit risk in respect of its trade receivables, as its principal customers are group companies.

 The carrying amount of financial assets represents the maximum credit exposure.
-The maximum exposure to credit risk was ₹ 50,046.30 Lakhs and ₹ 36,124.56 Lakhs as at March 31, 2022 and March 31, 2021 respectively, being the total of the carrying amount of the balances with banks, bank deposits, investments excluding equity investments, trade receivables, unbilled revenue and other financial assets.
+The maximum exposure to credit risk was ₹25,435.88 Lakhs and ₹50,046.30 Lakhs as at March 31, 2023 and March 31, 2022 respectively, being the total of the carrying amount of the balances with banks, bank deposits, investments excluding equity investments, trade receivables, unbilled revenue, other financial assets and income tax assets.